GenXProject/GenX.jl/docs/src/data_documentation.md

 #### 3.1.7 prices.csv

 Reports marginal electricity price for each model zone and time step.
-Marginal electricity price is equal to the dual variable of the load balance constraint.
+Marginal electricity price is equal to the dual variable of the power balance constraint.
 If GenX is configured as a mixed integer linear program, then this output is only generated if `WriteShadowPrices` flag is activated.
 If configured as a linear program (i.e. linearized unit commitment or economic dispatch) then output automatically available.

 #### 3.1.8 status.csv